vanribeiro/learning-az-open-ai-rest-api/README.md

 - CSS3 / SCSS
 - TypeScript / JavaScript
 - Azure Open AI Service REST API
+- Azure Function
 - NodeJS

 ## Next steps:

-- integrate this application with an Azure Function to store environment variables and consume data securely.
+- add auto-scroll to the chat
 - allow the definition of parameters for chat to be defined via form.